 RESTRICTED BEM FOR BASE STATIONS

-The BEM for a restricted spectrum block is built up by combining Tables 3 and 5 in such a way that the limit for each frequency is given by the higher value out of the baseline requirements and the block specific requirements.
+The BEM for a restricted spectrum block is built up by combining Tables 3 and 7 (non-AAS/e.i.r.p.) and Table 5 and 7 (AAS/TRP) in such a way that the limit for each frequency is given by the higher value out of the baseline requirements and the block specific requirements.

-The restricted blocks are 2570-2575 MHz (except in UL mode operation in that block) and any 5 MHz block between unsynchronized TDD networks.
+The restricted blocks are 2570-2575 MHz (except in UL mode operation in that block) and any 5 MHz block between unsynchronised TDD networks.
+This is applicable for all configurations of FDD AAS adjacent to TDD non-AAS and FDD non AAS adjacent to TDD AAS.

-BS In-block power limit for restricted spectrum blocks
+BS In-block power limit for restricted spectrum blocks for non-AAS and AAS